-A Web site that is designed to be accessible considers the diversity of visitors as well as the Web enabled devices in use.
-This includes visitors who may be using a variety of Web browsers such as Internet Explorer, Firefox, Mozilla, Opera and text only browsers or devices such as braille writers, speech readers and Web enabled PDA's and cell phones.
+A website that is designed to be accessible considers the diversity of visitors as well as the web enabled devices in use.
+This includes visitors who may be using a variety of web browsers, text only browsers, devices using braille writers, speech readers as well as smartphones, iPads and other devices.

 Good design dictates consistency and offers ease of navigation.
 For instance, placing a navigational bar in the form of text links at the same place on every page makes a site more easily navigated and accessible.
 When using images as a navigational aid, always offer a text list of the links.

 Usability testing is valuable and there are many resources in this area.
 The resource that has been most valuable to me is attending the UIE conferences.
 You might enjoy a UIE article 5-Second Tests: Measuring Your Site's Content Pages.

 A link should convey destination information.
 A link such as Click Here does not convey relevant information about the link and its destination but a link such as MasseyNet.com, Inc.'s website does.

 Are you a sighted person using the web?
 Have your ever noticed that when visiting a website your eyes automatically skim over or skip the navigational links and jump to the beginning of the text content of the page?

 Imagine being a person who is blind or anyone using speech technology.
 You have to listen to all the links being read, and maybe even an advertisement, until the speech technology finally gets to the actual content of the page.

 In the past, we would provide the a "skip" link on the page for speech technology users so that they too can jump to the content of the page.
 Better yet, using semantic HTML/CSS you can build a page that displays the navigation links at the top or side of the page, with the navigation links after the content in the HTML for screen reader users.